Sedation Dentistry in Nashville

 General Anesthesia

-Some patients need a deeper level of sedation than other options can give.
-When this is the case, we have a trusted dental anesthesiologist specialist that comes into our office to administer general anesthesia and monitor the patient throughout the appointment.
-This is a particularly optimal approach for very young children, those with handicaps, and patients with high levels of anxiety as it allows us to provide treatment in our office and avoid a hospital visit for dentistry performed under anesthesia.
-A driver is required to bring you to and take you home from your general anesthesia appointment.
+For patients with significant anxiety or complex dental needs, sometimes a deeper level of sedation is required.
+When needed, we work with a skilled dental anesthesiologist who comes into our office and administers general anesthesia.
+You will be fully asleep throughout the procedure, making it an excellent option for very young children, those with disabilities, and patients with high levels of anxiety.
+It allows us to provide needed treatment in our office and avoid the added expense and inconvenience of a hospital visit for dentistry performed under anesthesia.
+A caregiver is required to bring you to and take you home from your general anesthesia appointment.

 Learn more about our skilled and compassionate general anesthesia provider: Nashville Office-Based Anesthesia.